 It’s no coincidence that the North Dakota State Bison have dominated the FCS with Dillon Radunz at left tackle.
 There are a lot of other factors, including their healthy pipeline at quarterback.
 But Radunz has been one of NDSU’s best players for the better part of three years, and he’s a legitimate draft prospect this cycle.

 Watching Radunz’s tape, it’s clear that he has the necessary tools to succeed.
-He’s 6-foot-6, 304 pounds, with a thick, dense lower body and a long, imposing wingspan.
+He’s near 6-foot-6 and over 300 pounds, with a thick, dense lower body and a long, imposing wingspan.
 Radunz is an excellent athlete as well.
 The NDSU offensive tackle shows off his impressive athletic traits as both a run and a pass blocker, although they’re more overt in the running game.

 Radunz is a tremendously exciting run blocker.
 The NDSU offensive tackle has solid get-off at the line of scrimmage, and he actively engages defenders with his length.
 Although his upper body is less naturally powerful or dense, Radunz effectively uses his length as a conduit to convert his momentum into power.

 When he has open space and has a full head of steam, he can barrel over second-level defenders and escort them away from the play with ease.
 Radunz also showcases the awareness and balance to disengage and stack blocks when necessary.

 Dillon Radunz as a pass blocker

 Dillon Radunz’s finisher trait doesn’t show up as often on pass blocking reps, but his ability to use his length as a foundational trait does.
 Radunz plays with good leverage as a pass blocker and utilizes his length well, and this mitigates a lot of concerns surrounding his size.